RT60 Reverberation Time

 Is a difference of 60 dB practical?

 When the 60 dB dynamic condition is difficult to obtain, the reverberation time (RT 60) is obtained using the slope coefficient of the decay curve.
-The type of the definition from which slope coefficient is calculated (EDT, RT 20, RT 30, or user-defined) depends on the difference between background noise level and sound source level.
+The type of the definition from which slope coefficient is calculated (EDT, RT 20, RT 30) depends on the difference between background noise level and sound source level.
 If the level difference is larger than 45 dB, the RT 60 parameter can be calculated using three definitions: EDT, RT 20, and RT 30.

 Standing sound waves method